trexjacket/trexjacket/docs_src/guides/index.rst

 How-To Guides
 =============

-Relatively brief documents that outline specific approaches to solving real world problems.
+Brief guides that describe specific approaches to performing common tasks with the Extensions Framework.

 .. toctree::
    :maxdepth: 2